danielabar/react-redux-pluralsight/README.md

 ## Initial App Structure

+### Create Initial Components

-Convention to keep all components togehter in a `components` folder.
+Convention to keep all components together in a `components` folder.
 Optionally can organize components for each page in a sub-folder under components.

-Convention to name components with initial cap, eg [AboutPage.js](src/components/about/AboutPage.js).
+Convention to name components with initial cap, eg [AboutPage.js](src/components/about/AboutPage.js), [HomePage.js](src/components/home/HomePage.js).

+### Create App Layout

+Parent component for markup to be displayed on every page such as header or footer.
+It wraps the other components. [app.js](src/components/App.js).